 4. A New Mom’s Group

 Don’t get cooped up indoors all summer!
-Trust me, I know it can be challenging with a newborn on board but there are ways to enjoy even the hot days :)!
+Trust me, I know it can be challenging with a newborn on board but there are ways to enjoy even the hot days with a little research and prep.
+Start small and be easy on yourself, mama!

 What are some activities YOU like to do with baby during the summer time?